Hans Nicolussi Caviglia: International career

-Nicolussi was first called up to represent his country in December 2016 for the Italy U17.
+Nicolussi Caviglia was first called up to represent his country in December 2016 for the Italy U17.
 He was included in the squad for 2017 UEFA European Under-17 Championship and made one appearance, scoring against Spain as Italy did not advance from the group stage.

 He was later called up to the U18 and U19 squads' friendlies.
 With the Italy U19 squad he took part in the 2019 UEFA European Under-19 Championship.

 On 13 October 2020, he made his debut with the Italy U21, playing as a substitute in a qualifying match won 2–0 against Republic of Ireland in Pisa.

 In December 2022, he was involved in a training camp led by the Italian senior national team's manager, Roberto Mancini, and aimed to the most promising national talents.